erl67/Breakout3D/README.md

 You earn points on the level 1 by breaking blocks, level 2+ you earn points by catching blocks.

+If paddle escapes you must force it back through the wall, or self-destruct.

 ## Controls: